Major Research Facilities

 Project Overview

-The Electron and Optical Physics Division of the Physics Laboratory has operated the Synchrotron Ultraviolet Radiation Facilty at the National Institute of Standards and Technology (NIST) for over 30 years.
+The Electron and Optical Physics Division of the Physical Measurement Laboratory has operated the Synchrotron Ultraviolet Radiation Facilty at the National Institute of Standards and Technology (NIST) for over 30 years.
 Initially operated in a parasitic mode at the NIST electron synchrotron, the facility was converted into the SURF II electron storage ring in 1974.
 SURF II has been the United States national standard of irradiance in the vacuum ultraviolet spectral region as well as a world-class research facility for many diverse fields of investigation that require high-intensity continuum radiation from the soft x-ray to the infrared spectral regions.

 The radiometric accuracy of SURF II as an irradiance standard was limited by the uniformity of the magnetic field encountered by the electrons as they traversed their orbit.
 Variations of up to 0.5% limited the knowledge of the local bending radius at any tangent point and restricted the accuracy of the irradiance calculations.
 Additionally, the performance of the magnet structure is no longer state-of-the-art.
 Modern magnetic materials have better performance characteristics than materials available in the 1940's, when the electron synchrotron magnet used by SURF II was built, and the conversion of SURF from a 60 Hz AC synchrotron to a DC storage ring changed the desired characteristics of the magnet material and the shape of the poles so that the original design choices are no longer the most appropriate.